Protein Labeling with 3Dye Differential Proteomic Reagents

-Differential proteomics allows to compare big sets of proteins originating from various biological sources.
-Usual examples are treated and untreated cells, or differential bacterial strains.
-Small differences in big number of components can be discovered by differential proteomics.
+Differential proteomics allows comparison of big sets of proteins originating from different biological sources.
+The usual examples are treated and untreated cells, different bacterial strains.
+Even small differences in protein profiles can be discovered by differential proteomics.

-Lumiprobe 3Dye Kit comprises Cyanine2, Cyanine3, and Cyanine5 dyes which are spectrally distinct, but mobility-matched.
+Lumiprobe 3Dye Kit contains Cyanine2, Cyanine3, and Cyanine5 dyes, which are spectrally distinct but mobility-matched.
 Thus, proteins labeled with these dyes co-migrate in gel-electrophoresis.
-Proteins are labeled with the above dyes via NHS ester chemistry.
-So, lysines are predominant sites of the labeling.
+Because protein labeling with the dyes relies on the NHS ester chemistry, lysine residues are predominant sites of the labeling.

-3Dye reagents come pre-measured in 5 nmol, 10 nmol, and 25 nmol packaging.
-Dyes are lyophilized to prolong shelf life.
+3Dye reagents come pre-measured in 5 nmol, 10 nmol, and 25 nmol packages.
+Dyes are lyophilized to prolong their shelf life.
 Each package should be re-constituted with DMF prior to use.
-DMF quality is essential for the experiments, and product shelf life.
+The DMF quality is essential for the experiments and the product shelf life.
 DMF comes with the dyes in the kit.

-Protein mixture preparation is the most variable, and most demanding part of the assay.
-It is outside the scope of the protocol because different samples require very different lysis conditions to obtain mixture of proteins suitable for the assay.
+Protein mixture preparation is the most variable and demanding part of the assay.
+It is outside the scope of the protocol because different samples require very different lysis conditions to obtain a mixture of proteins suitable for the assay.
 Essentially, both samples being compared should be lysed in identical conditions to achieve meaningful results.
 Generally, if experiment requires lysis, CHAPS-based lysis solutions are recommended.

-- Prepare 1 mM stock solution of each dye by adding 1 uL of DMF (from kit) per 1 nmol of each dye.
-These solutions are stable for three months at −20°C. To ensure shelf life, desiccate, completely unfreeze the tubes before opening, purge with inert gas when possible before closing
+- Prepare 1 mM stock solution of each dye by adding 1 μL of DMF (from the kit) per 1 nmol of each dye.
+These solutions are stable for three months at −20°C. To ensure shelf life, desiccate, completely unfreeze the tubes before opening, purge with inert gas when possible before closing.

-- Adjust protein mixtures pH to 8.5 by using either amine-free buffer (NaHCO3, acetate), or Tris buffer.
-In separate vials, prepare three labeling reactions: one untreated, one treated, and one mix of both (pooled internal control).
-Protein concentration should idealy be 5–10 mg/mL, but as low as 1 mg/mL can be used.
-Take 50 ug of protein per reaction.
+- Adjust protein mixtures pH to 8.5 by using either amine-free buffer (NaHCO3, acetate) or Tris buffer.
+In separate vials, prepare three protein samples for labeling: (1) the first protein sample, (2) the second protein sample, and (3) the mixture of both (pooled internal control).
+Protein concentration in each sample should ideally be 5–10 mg/mL, but as low as 1 mg/mL can be used.
+Take 50 μg of protein per reaction.

 - Prepare working solutions of dyes by taking aliquots of 1 mM stock solution and diluting with DMF to 0.4 mM.

-- Add 1 uL of working dye solution to reaction mixture: Cyanine3 for untreated, Cyanine5 for treated (or vice versa), and Cyanine2 for pooled internal control.
-Mix each reaction by pipetting it in and out, and leave for 30 min in the dark.
+- Add 1 μL of working dye solution to reaction mixture: Cyanine3 for untreated, Cyanine5 for treated (or vice versa), and Cyanine2 for pooled internal control.
+Mix each reaction by pipetting it in and out and leave for 30 min in the dark.

-- Stop the reactions by adding 1 uL of 10 mM lysine to each solution (it is not included in the kit, but this reagent is readily available)
+- Stop the reactions by adding 1 μL of 10 mM lysine to each solution (it is not included in the kit, but this reagent is readily available).

 - Analyze with any imager capable of detecting Cyanine2, Cyanine3, and Cyanine5.
-Protein spots can be cut, and analyzed by mass-spectrometry.
+Protein spots can be cut out from the gel and analyzed by mass-spectrometry.